learn-co-curriculum/dsc-object-oriented-shopping-cart-lab/README.md

 ## Add a `void_last_item()` method

-Finally, we are missing one piece of functionality.
-What if we just accidentally added something to our cart or decided that this item is too expensive for our budget?
-Let's define a method called `void_last_item` that removes the last item from our shopping cart and updates its total.
+Finally, you are missing one piece of functionality.
+What if someone just accidentally added something to their cart or decided that this item is too expensive for their budget?
+Define a method called `void_last_item` that removes the last item from the shopping cart and updates its total.
 If there are no items in the shopping cart, `void_last_item` should return `"There are no items in your cart!"`.

 ```python